SoCFPGA-learning/DECA/Tutorials/Porting-Cores/README.md

 * Most cores use 32 MB SDRAM of the same kind of memory used by Mister modules ([see hack to connect it to DECA board)](https://github.com/SoCFPGA-learning/DECA/tree/main/Projects/sdram_mister_deca)
 * Add pins to control SD card level shifter (see below)

+If the core does not work try:

+* Regenerate all IPs for the Max10 family

 ### Audio through Line out 3.5 jack